 If you are in Australia and have also had a visa cancelled, it may also be possible to appeal the visa cancellation.

 The success of the appeal depends on the reasons why the visa was refused or cancelled in the first place.
-We have had a lot of success with appeals, especially where it becomes a discretionary piece of legislation.
-In other words, the Department of Immigration and Border Protection have made a decision based on some information that is in front of them but perhaps another person might have come to another conclusion.
+We have had much success with appeals, especially where it becomes a discretionary piece of legislation.
+In other words, Home Affairs have made a decision based on some information that is in front of them but perhaps another person might have come to another conclusion.
 That case is put forward in the Appeal hearing.